Advertiser Disclosure

 There’s a variety of mortgage options available to homebuyers in Connecticut, including:

 - Connecticut FHA loans: If your credit history disqualifies you from a conventional mortgage, you might be able to obtain a loan insured by the Federal Housing Administration (FHA).
-If you have a down payment of at least 3.5 percent, you could qualify for this type of loan with a credit score as low as 580.
+If you have a down payment of at least 3.5 percent, you could qualify for an FHA loan with a credit score as low as 580.

 First-time homebuyer programs in Connecticut